J’khand crisis: UPA shifting MLAs to Chhattisgarh to prevent ‘BJP’s poaching bid’ | Politics

 - India

+A chartered flight carrying about 40 MLAs took off from the Ranchi airport shortly after 4.30 pm towards Raipur, the capital of Chhattisgarh.

+The ruling coalition has 49 MLAs in the 81-member Assembly. ''This is not a surprising move.
+It happens in politics.
+We are ready to face any situation,'' Chief Minister Hemant Soren told reporters after coming out of the airport.
+The legislators had started from Soren's residence in two buses and Soren himself was on the front seat of one of them.
+He came out of the Birsa Munda Airport staying inside for some time.

-Soren himself is seen on one of the buses.
-A Congress legislator, on condition of anonymity, said that they may be shifted to a resort in Raipur in Chhattisgarh, a state with a non-BJP government.
+A Congress legislator, on condition of anonymity, said that they will be shifted to a resort in Raipur in Chhattisgarh, a state with a non-BJP government.

-Sources in the airport also said a flight for Raipur has been booked for the legislators.
 Soren’s JMM believes that the BJP may make a serious attempt to poach MLAs from it and from the Congress in a bid to topple the government in a manner “similar to Maharashtra” and there is a need to ringfence the legislators in a “safe haven.”
-Following a petition by the BJP seeking Soren’s disqualification from the Assembly in an office of profit case, the Election Commission has sent its decision to state Governor Ramesh Bais on August 25.
+Following a petition by the BJP seeking Soren’s disqualification from the Assembly in an office of profit case, the Election Commission sent its decision to state Governor Ramesh Bais on August 25.

-Though the EC’s decision is not yet made official, there was a buzz that the poll panel has recommended the chief minister’s disqualification as an MLA.
-The Raj Bhavan did not announce anything on this matter since then.
+Though the EC’s decision has not yet been made official, there is a buzz that the poll panel has recommended the chief minister’s disqualification as an MLA.
+The Raj Bhavan has not announced anything on this matter as yet.
+The UPA legislators have requested the governor to clear the confusion saying they were ready to face any situation.

+In a joint statement on August 28, UPA constituents – the JMM, Congress and the RJD – had on On August 28, had accused the governor of encouraging political horse-trading by ''deliberately delaying'' announcing a decision on the CM's membership of the legislature.

+There were also speculations earlier on August 27 that the UPA legislators would go to an undisclosed destination in West Bengal or Chhattisgarh as the legislators entered the chief minister’s residence for a meeting with luggage.
+Later on that day, they left Ranchi in three buses for Latratu, near the border with Chhattisgarh, only to return to the state capital by the evening.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)